mnarayan1/ostep-notes/Virtualization/paging.md

 ## Paging

-Rather tha aplitting address space into logical segments, we divide process address space into fixed-size units called **pages**.
+Rather tham aplitting address space into logical segments, we divide process address space into fixed-size units called **pages**.
 View physical memory as an array of slots called **page frames**.

 Record where each virtual page of the address space is placed in a page table.
 Each process has a page table.